budavariam/budavariam.github.io/_posts/2021-02-27-think-outside-the-box.md

 View the logs with e.g: `journalctl -F -u sshd`.

 In my case I needed to access a user that had his home folder outside `/home` AND had his password locked.
-Also his home folder had group write permissions by default.
+On top of that their home folder had group write permissions by default.
 Such a thrill.

-I'm just gonna leave it here just in case someone might need it later.
+#### Locked password

+The locked password made it harder to put out the ssh key, there are 2 simple solutions to choose from

+One would be to set a password manually with: `passwd customuser` as a root user, then use `ssh=copy-id` as usual, and finally lock the password again with `passwd --lock customuser`.

+The other solution is to append the public key manually to `~customuser/.ssh/authorized_keys`.

+#### Home folder outside /home

+In my case selinux did not know that this folder can be used as an ssh_home folder.
+These few lines permanently fixed it.

 ```bash
 sudo semanage fcontext -a -t ssh_home_t ~customuser/.ssh/authorized_keys